kimutai567/safethetrade/README.md

 3. Open phpMyAdmin at `http://localhost/phpmyadmin`.
 4. Import `schema.sql` into phpMyAdmin.
 5. Check the database settings in `db.php`:
+6. Use chrome , Edge, firefox or Brave.

    ```php
    $host = '127.0.0.1';